sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 2. Add Input parameters as following:
     - In Parameter Name enter: `OrderNumber`.
-    - In Description enter: Receives order number from the Order Processing Form.
+    - In Description enter: **Receives order number from the Order Processing Form**.
     - In Data type choose: **String**.

     <!-- border -->![001](024.png)

 3. Add Output parameters as following:
     - In Parameter Name enter: `SelectedOrder`.
-    - In Description enter: Selected order details are passed to the Process.
+    - In Description enter: **Selected order details are passed to the Process**.
     - In Data type choose: **Sales Order**.

     <!-- border -->![001](025.png)